-In our continuing series of interviews where we find out more about the creative inspirations, techniques and hidden talents of the people at Loveurope and Partners, we present Natalie House.
+In our continuing series of interviews where we find out more about the creative inspirations, techniques and hidden talents of the people at LEAP, we present Natalie House.
 Natalie is a creative producer for our pre-visualisations department.
 She helps agencies and brands develop the concepts, characters and narratives of their ads through storyboarding and animatics.

 How do you express your creativity?